SolidLabResearch/aggregator-description-demo/README.md

    ```

 2. Open the web app, and select a dataset to be loaded.
 Click on the `Load selected dataset` button.

-3. Click on the `Get Observation Subjects` button to get the observation subjects from the dataset.

-4. Click on the `Sort observation subjects` button.
+3. Click on the `Sort observation subjects` button.
-5. Click on the `submit next observation` button 3 times, till you see the replayer count as 3.
+4. Click on the `submit next observation` button 3 times, till you see the replayer count as 3.
    Now the pod will have 3 observations.

-6. Click on the `Submit remaining observations` button to submit the rest.
+5. Click on the `Submit remaining observations` button to submit the rest.
    The data will be loaded up in the Solid pod.

 ### Starting the aggregation on the Solid Pod.